Tel: 01777 817747

 This beautiful church was built between 1150 and 1180 and is situated on the main street which runs through this charming north Nottinghamshire canalside village, 6 miles north of Retford.
 It is a Grade I listed building and is regarded as one of the finest village churches in the county.

-It is home to the Traquair Murals, the largest work of art in the East of England, painted by the eminent Scottish artist Phoebe Traquair in 1905/6.
-The church also features a fine13th century stone screen - a rare possession in a village church, and the Elizabthan Fitzwilliam tomb, one of the earliest examples of decorative plasterwork in the country.
-A visit is highly recommended - we are open all day, every day to welcome you.
+It is home to the Traquair Murals, the largest work of art in the East of England, painted by the eminent Scottish artist Phoebe Traquair in 1904/5.
+The church also features a fine 13th century stone screen - a rare possession in a village church, and the Elizabethan Fitzwilliam tomb, one of the earliest examples of decorative plasterwork in the country.
+A visit is highly recommended - we are open every day, from dawn to dusk to welcome you.